IamArav2012/SegPlay/docs/EXPERIMENTS.md

 ## Data Augmentation Experiments

 ### Add Elastic Deformations
 - **Objective**: Simulate more realistic anatomical variability.
-- **Why it matters**: Helps the model generalize to real-world shape variations.
+- **Why it matters**: Helps the model generalize better to real-world variations.
 - **How to implement**: Use `imgaug`, `albumentations`, or TensorFlow's custom functions.

 **Screenshot:**